 The Commodity Information operation experienced a decrease in revenues.
-The decrease was primarily the result of the sale of the energy operations in March 2021.
-The Company continued to invest in its agricultural information operations in key growth areas such as outdoor exhibitions, digital products and online listings.
+The decrease was primarily the result of declines in agricultural print advertising and the consolidation of advertisers in this space.
+The Company continues to focus on its agricultural information operations in key growth areas such as outdoor exhibitions, digital products, and online listings.
+The mining group experience revenue growth in the quarter despite a weak mining industry overall.